 Visit the USC Financial Aid website for more information.

-Applicants are encouraged to apply for university scholarships administered by organizations outside the Office of Admission.
-These generally require a separate application, have varying deadlines and eligibility requirements and may or may not require an interview.
+We encourage you to apply for university scholarships administered by organizations outside the Office of Admission.
+These generally require a separate application, have varying deadlines and eligibility requirements and may require an interview.